prometheus/docs/content/docs/introduction/comparison.md

 ### Summary

-Prometheus offers a much richer query language, can handle higher cardinality metrics and forms part of a complete monitoring system.
+Prometheus offers a much richer query language, can handle higher cardinality metrics, and forms part of a complete monitoring system.
 If you're already running Hadoop and value long term storage over these benefits, OpenTSDB is a good choice.

 ## Prometheus vs. Nagios

-[Nagios](https://www.nagios.org/) is a monitoring system that originated in the 90s as NetSaint.
+[Nagios](https://www.nagios.org/) is a monitoring system that originated in the 1990s as NetSaint.

 ### Scope